rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-fabric/service-fabric-reliable-actors-reliabledictionarystateprovider-configuration.md

 ## <a name="replicator-security-configuration"></a>Replicator security configuration
 Replicator security configurations are used to secure the communication channel that is used during replication.
 This means that services cannot see each other's replication traffic, ensuring the data that is made highly available is also secure.
 By default, an empty security configuration section prevents replication security.

+> [!IMPORTANT]
+> On Linux nodes, certificates must be PEM-formatted.
+To learn more about locating and configuring certificates for Linux, see [Configure certificates on Linux](./service-fabric-configure-certificates-linux.md).
+>

 ### <a name="section-name"></a>Section name
 &lt;ActorName&gt;ServiceReplicatorSecurityConfig